 From time to time, providers may submit codes that are not recognized by the claims system.
-This can happen when new codes are developed/added for new and newly approved services or procedures, or if existing codes are changed.
+This can happen when codes are developed by CMS for newly approved services or if existing codes are changed.
 Great Plains Medicare Advantage follows Original Medicare coverage guidelines for new services and procedures.
-If Original Medicare approves a new service, procedure, or code, Great Plains Medicare Advantage will make every effort to load the new code as quickly as possible.
+If Original Medicare approves a new service, procedure, or code, the Plan will make every effort to load the new code as quickly as possible.

-In the event a provider submits a code and Great Plains Medicare Advantage claims system does not recognize it as a payable code or does not have a contracted allowance, the following process will occur:
+In the event a provider submits a code that the Plan does not recognize as a payable code or the code does not have a contracted allowance, the following process will occur:

 - Great Plains Medicare Advantage maintains the right to review and/or deny any claim with CPT/HCPC codes that are not recognized by the system.
-Supporting documentation may be requested to substantiate services, determine allowancebasis, and to make a coverage determination.
-Examples include but are not limited to, new CPT/HCPC codes, not otherwise classified codes, and codes designated as Carrier Defined by CMS; - The provider may then appeal the denial, attaching the Medicare coverage guidelines or proof of payment for the service/code (EOB) from Original Medicare; and - Great Plains Medicare Advantage will pay for any services that include proof of payment by Original Medicare within the past six (6) months at the provider's contract rate or, if not addressed, 100% of the current Medicare rates less all applicable copayments, deductibles, and cost-sharing for which the provider furnishes proof. - Providers may submit documentation of payment for new services/codes with original claims to prevent the need for an initial denial and subsequent appeal and re- adjudication process. - All codes/services submitted for payment but not recognized by the claims system will be subject to verification of medical necessity.
-Providers should always call for preauthorization of any procedure/service/or code for which they have concerns about coverage.
+Supporting documentation may be requested to substantiate services, determine allowance basis and to make coverage determinations.
+Examples include but are not limited to, new CPT/HCPC codes, not otherwise classified codes and codes designated as Carrier Defined by CMS; - The provider may then appeal the denial, attaching the Medicare coverage guidelines or proof of payment for the service/code (EOB) from Original Medicare; and